FRMiner/FRMiner/INSTALL.md

     you can install these python packages above via command `pip install <package name>==<package version>`

-    And if the console print `Successfully installed <package name>`, it means that you have installed the python packages successfully.
+    And if the console print `Successfully installed <package name>`, it means that you have installed these python packages successfully.